 The new and upgraded 2nd generation of Kevo smart locks by Kwikset is retail for $229.
 However, the price varies according to the product features you opt for.

-For an upgraded version, expect to pay an additional $99 for Kevo Plus hub.
+For an upgraded version, expect to pay an additional $99 for the Kevo Plus hub.
 With this upgrade, you will be able to take advantage of Alexa voice commands, remote lock access, and monitor.
 Do note that every additional feature costs extra.

 The four AA batteries power a smart lock device that is able to communicate with both Android and iOS devices via Bluetooth.
 However, the new Kevo comes without any key fob.